 Deutsche Bank is a defendant in a class action relating to its role as one of the underwriters of six RMBS offerings issued by Novastar Mortgage Corporation.
 No specific damages are alleged in the complaint.
 The lawsuit was brought by plaintiffs representing a class of investors who purchased certificates in those offerings.
 The parties reached a settlement to resolve the matter for a total of U.S.\$ 165 million, a portion of which was paid by the Bank.
-On 30 August 2017, FHFA/Freddie Mac filed an objection to the settlement and shortly thereafter appealed the district court's denial of their request to stay settlement approval proceedings, which appeal was resolved against FHFA/Freddie Mac.
-The court approved the settlement on 7.
-March 2019 over FHFA/Freddie Mac's objections.
+On 30 August

+2017, FHFA/Freddie Mac filed an objection to the settlement and shortly thereafter appealed the district court's denial of their request to stay settlement approval proceedings, which appeal was resolved against FHFA/Freddie Mac.
+The court approved the settlement on 7 March 2019 over FHFA/Freddie Mac's objections.
 FHFA filed its appeal on 28 June 2019.

-Deutsche Bank is a defendant in three actions related to RMBS offerings brought by the U.S. Federal Deposit Insurance Corporation (FDIC) as receiver for: (a) Colonial Bank (alleging no less than U.S\$ 213 million in damages against all defendants), (b) Guaranty Bank (alleging no less than U.S \$ 901 million in damages against all defendants), and (c) Citizens National Bank and Strategic Capital Bank (alleging an unspecified amount in damages against all defendants).
+Deutsche Bank was or is a defendant in three actions related to RMBS offerings brought by the U.S. Federal Deposit Insurance Corporation (FDIC) as receiver for: (a) Colonial Bank (alleging no less than U.S.\$ 213 million in damages against all defendants), (b) Guaranty Bank (alleging no less than U.S.\$ 901 million in damages against all defendants), and (c) Citizens National Bank and Strategic Capital Bank (alleging an unspecified amount in damages against all defendants).
 In each of these actions, the appellate courts reinstated claims previously dismissed on statute of limitations grounds and petitions for rehearing and certiorari to the U.S. Supreme Court were denied.
 In the case concerning Colonial Bank, on 2 July 2019, the parties executed a settlement agreement to resolve the claims relating to the one RMBS offering for which Deutsche Bank is an underwriter defendant.
 Deutsche Bank did not make a monetary contribution to the settlement.
-In the case concerning Guaranty Bank, on 14 September 2017, the court granted in part Deutsche Bank's motion for summary judgment regarding the proper method of calculating pre-judgment interest.
-On 31 August 2018, the court vacated the March 2019 trial date.
-On 27 September 2018, the court ordered that the case must go to mediation before 11 January 2019, and that it is stayed in the meantime.
-The parties engaged in mediation on 27 November 2018.
-No settlement was reached during the mediation.
-The court re-opened the case and, on 2 January 2019, set a trial date of 26 August 2019.
-On 25 March 2019, the court granted in part Deutsche Bank's motion to preclude the FDIC from asserting certain damages testimony, and denied the FDIC's motion to strike one of Deutsche Bank's damages experts.
+In the case concerning Guaranty Bank, on 28 October 2019, in light of a settlement-in-principle reached by the parties, the court vacated the jury trial and ordered that the parties file a stipulation of dismissal by 4 December 2019.
 In the case concerning Citizens National Bank and Strategic Capital Bank, on 31 July 2017, the FDIC filed a second amended complaint, which defendants moved to dismiss on 14 September 2017.

-The case is stayed pending resolution of defendants' motion to dismiss.
+On 18 October 2019, defendants' motion to dismiss was denied.

 Deutsche Bank is a defendant in an action brought by Royal Park Investments (as purported assignee of claims of a special-purpose vehicle created to acquire certain assets of Fortis Bank) alleging common law claims related to the purchase of RMBS.
 The complaint did not specify the amount of damages sought.
 On 17 April 2017, the court dismissed the complaint, and on 13 February 2018 the plaintiff filed its appeal.
 On 9 October 2018, the dismissal was affirmed by the appellate court.
-Plaintiff filed a motion for leave to appeal to the New York Court of Appeals on

-8 November 2018.
+Plaintiff filed a motion for leave to appeal to the New York Court of Appeals on 8 November 2018.
 Defendants filed an opposition on 21 November 2018, which completed the briefing.
 On 15 January 2019, the New York Court of Appeals denied the motion.